Thousands enjoy Biggest Weekend in Perth

 Up to 20,000 people gathered at Scone Palace in Perth for the Scottish leg of the BBC's Biggest Weekend musical festival.

-The crowd were entertained by a string of performances ahead of the day's headline acts, Simple Minds and Noel Gallagher's High Flying Birds.
+Emeli Sande, Simple Minds and Noel Gallagher's High Flying Birds are among a number of top acts taking part in the event.

-The Biggest Weekend is taking place in Swansea, Perth, Belfast and Coventry.
+The Biggest Weekend is being held in Swansea, Perth, Belfast and Coventry.

 Performances by more than 120 acts will be available on BBC television, radio and online over the weekend.